-The Commonwealth believes the Commonwealth Court committed both factual and legal errors in rendering these decisions and intends to appeal these decisions to the Pennsylvania Supreme Court.
-An appeal to the Pennsylvania Supreme Court will result in an automatic stay of the relief pending resolution of the Commonwealth's appeal, subject to further court order.
+The Commonwealth believes the Commonwealth Court committed both factual and legal errors in rendering these decisions and has appealed these decisions to the Pennsylvania Supreme Court.
+The appeal to the Pennsylvania Supreme Court will result in an automatic stay of the relief pending resolution of the Commonwealth's appeal, subject to further court order.

 In the event of a final decision in any litigation which is adverse to the Commonwealth and requires the payment or redistribution of Commonwealth funds or assets, the statutorily established administrative and budgetary processes are used to provide the funds or authority to fulfill the Commonwealth's liabilities.
+Litigation obligations imposed on the Commonwealth in excess of budgeted amounts would require the Commonwealth to identify new revenue sources, or to reduce budgeted expenses so as to avoid a budgetary deficit.